-Still, that Tangerine price is towards the bottom when you stack it next to competitors that offer at least 100GB of monthly SIM Only data.
+Still, that Tangerine price is towards the bottom when you stack it next to competitors that currently offer at least 100GB of monthly SIM Only data.

-Tangerine customer support and satisfaction
+Tangerine Mobile customer support and satisfaction

 Part of the initial intentions behind the creation of Tangerine was the belief that customers would switch if the then new telco/provider offered a better service.
 While customer support options fare better for Tangerine NBN, most notably with the zero-risk 14-day trial, Tangerine mobile customers can still take advantage of support via forums, Facebook, phone support, or self-help online.

-How to sign up for Tangerine
+How to sign up for Tangerine Mobile

 First things first, head over to the SIM Only portion of the Tangerine website.
 Punch in your address up the top for SIM delivery, select a plan, then follow the prompts after you’ve hit ‘Order Now’ at the bottom of the page.
 You’ll need to register for an account with an email address before finalising your SIM Only order.

-Tangerine Telecom plans
+Tangerine Mobile plans